-Winifred Nicholson + the Window (archive)
+Winifred Nicholson + the Window (online)

 Oil / Landscape / Still Life